WalshyDev/personal-site/content/pages/blog/21_09_10-handling-file-uploads-with-cloudflare-workers.md

 }
 ```

-and that's it!
+And that's it!
 We now have a [File](https://developer.mozilla.org/en-US/docs/Web/API/File)!
-So, let's just test this and you can build something with it.
+So, let's just test this, and you can build something with it.

 To test let's just print out a JSON with the name, type, size and a SHA-1 hash of the file.
 We can do this like so: